PlanToCodeDesktop workspace for Codex CLI

 Execution handoff

-Approved plans are handed to terminals or agent CLIs with full context while logs stay in PlanToCode.
+Approved plans are handed to Codex CLI or the integrated terminal with full context.
+Logs stay in the app.

 Multi-model plan drafts